andreealalaaaa/ATAD/README.md

     Calls the timeConversion function to convert the time to 24-hour format.
     The result is written to a file using the OUTPUT_PATH environment variable.

-11. Forming a Magic Square problem - Medium - 1 point
+11. Forming a Magic Square problem - Medium - 1 point - formingMagicSquare.rs
     https://www.hackerrank.com/challenges/magic-square-forming/problem?isFullScreen=true
     formingMagicSquare Function:
     Has as input a 3x3 matrix (s).